ilkka-torma/hex-automaton/README.md

 - `m` is the mode of computation.
 It can be either `Q` (for quadratic space), `L` (for linear space) or `S` (for `n^(3/2)` space).
 Modes `Q` and `S` compute an explicit cycle, mode `L` does not.

 Optional arguments affecting the search:
-- `-S` can only be used if `h` is even.
+- `-S` can only be used if `h`, `s` and `h/2+s/2` are all even.
 It "breaks symmetry" by restricting to state sets whose top half and bottom half differ by at most the given number of forbidden sets.
 Thus, `h=2k -S m` is somewhere between `h=k` and `h=2k`, both in terms of time/memory requirements and the set of codes that are searched through.
 - `-K` restricts Karp's algorithm by using a fixed (smaller) value in place of `n`, the number of states.
 We give no guarantees that the result is indicative of anything.
 - `-R` can only be used if `h` is even and `s` is 0.
 It prunes the state space by rotating and/or reflecting the state set to a lexicographically minimal version after each transition.